Fatal

 Fury: 1st Contact, Garou: Mark of The Wolves, Art

-Of Fighting, Eternal Champions, Fighters
+Of Fighting, Art of Fighting 2, Eternal Champions, Fighters

 History, Virtua Fighter, Mortal